 Backup and restore operations.

-restore functionality.
-You can back up
+You can also back up

-NDB databases and tables using the
+and tables using the ndb_mgm client

-BACKUP command, and restore them using the ndb_restore
+START BACKUP command, and restore them using

-Cluster distribution.
-For more information, see
+Cluster distribution; for more information, see

 Online Backup of MySQL Cluster, and